Equivariant eta forms and equivariant differential $K$-theory: Equivariant higher spectral flow and equivariant eta form

 \subsection{Functoriality of equivariant eta forms}

 In this subsection, we will study the functoriality of the equivariant eta forms and use it to prove the anomaly formula of equivariant eta forms for even equivariant geometric families.
-In this subsection, we use the notations in Section 1.4.
+In this subsection, we use the notation in Section 1.4 and assume that $G$ acts trivially on $B$.